 Years later, in an interview for the ‘Book of Outstanding Women in the History of the State of Guerrero’, I referred to that moment like this:

 Women and men in history often speak about break-through, life-changing moments.
 That day, was my moment.
 I discovered that being an academic was good but that in order to be heard and represent people to reach bigger audiences, I needed to leave my books and stand up.
 I could never describe the intensity of the moment.
 The emotion, the fear, the nerves.
 I went back home and grabbed the full collection of Ignacio Manuel Altamirano books and stayed home for the summer, reading.
 A guy from my same town, who became known as an Academic, an Orator, a Poetry writer and teller, a Diplomat making history in Europe… wow, I thought, imagine…

 Anyway, after meeting the people who were in charge of the state, I came back home with a renewed interest.
 I wanted to be a speaker.

 I was determined.
 I spent every single day after classes during secondary school training.
 I was lucky enough that I had a really good mentor, my dad, and my secondary school teacher, Natividad Perez.
 Dad is an Oratory champion.
 I have memories of my childhood sitting in the living room as an audience to him and his students’ rehearsals.

-With my teacher Naty, I used to rehearse Poetry Recitation, again, spending hours and hours after secondary school.
+At the same time, with my teacher Naty, I used to rehearse Poetry Recitation, again, spending hours and hours after secondary school.
 I adore Poetry.
-I rehearsed body language, face gestures, voices to communicate different emotions.
+I rehearsed body language, facial gestures, voices to communicate different emotions.
 I used to practice non-stop.

-That was me, a mix between the elegance and authority image of an Orator and the delicate emotional touch of communicating feelings via Poetry Recitation.
+That was me, a mix between the elegance and command of an Orator and the delicate emotional touch of communicating emotions via Poetry Recitation.